The Perfect German Market Entry Strategy: What Is the Best Way To Enter Germany?

 These include significant bureaucratic overhead, relatively low digital acceptance (especially in banking and finance) and strong resistance to change on the part of consumers.

 Such hurdles can be overcome, but if you're considering a German market entry, proper background research is essential.
 It's simply not possible to take an existing business model from another country and transpose it onto the German market.
 As many companies have found in the past (including large firms such as Walmart), that way lies certain failure.
+In this article, we'll explain the best way to enter the German market by first defining what makes Germany unique and then identifying the best market entry strategies.

 The German Market: Numbers and Figures

 Germany is the largest country in the EU by population (over 84 million people) and one of the largest economies in the world.
-According to the IMF, it currently ranks fourth in nominal GDP terms after the US, China and Japan.
+According to the IMF, it currently ranks fourth in nominal GDP terms after the US, China, and Japan.

 It has one of the highest trade surpluses in the world, a reflection of its status as a net exporter.
 More than 40% of national output is accounted for by exports, including vehicles, machinery, chemical goods, pharmaceuticals and electronics.